gipplab/mathosphere/restd/readme.md

 ## Test
 Navigate to
 http://HOST:PORT(/restd?)/api/@/ui/api-docs/
-The default password is mathosphere.
+The default credentials are admin/mathosphere.

-by default url is:
+by default URL is for the rest-ui is: http://127.0.0.1:10043/api/@/ui/
-http://127.0.0.1:10043/api/@/ui/